HiEST/scorsa/README.md

   in the configuration file, e.g. 4.0.
 - FAMILY is a family name as defined by the configuration file, e.g.
   `xeon-e7-v2`.
-- `"nodes"` and `"cpus"` are unsigned integers.
-The former denotes how many composed nodes were used to run the job, while the latter denotes the amount of CPUs that make up the nodes.
+- `"nodes"` is an unsigned integer that denotes how many composed nodes were used to run the job.
+- `"cpus"` is a list of the unique CPU identifiers that were assigned to the job and make up the composed nodes.

 ## Maintainers